carriver/netflix-clone/README.md

 Live Demo: https://netflix-clone-7dcc3.web.app/

-As a longtime user of Netflix, I've used their website as inspiration for this full-stack application.
+Full-stack application inspired by Netflix.
 This is a personal project for my software developer portfolio, not for commercial purposes.

 ## Tech Stack